wp-plugins/add-to-any-subscribe/README.txt

 3. This is the drop-down menu showing the services available to the user within the Share/Save menu.
 Services are constantly added/updated.

 == Changelog ==

+.9.8:

+* JavaScript removed from blog feed
+* Option to display button (without menu) or to not display it at all below posts in blog feed
+* Replaced some UTF-8 encoding functions with core WordPress functions
+* For XHTML validation, special characters are converted to HTML entities within JavaScript variables
+* Reprioritized plugin to load later
+* Text-only button option

 .9.7: